NordicPlayground/nRF52-Bluetooth-Course/Readme.md

 ### Step 8 - Notifying the Custom Value Characteristic

-Next, we're going to add the ble_cus_custom_value_update function decleration to the ble_custom_service.h file, which we're going to use to update our Custom Value Characteristic.
+Next, we're going to add the ble_cus_custom_value_update function decleration to the ble_cus.h file, which we're going to use to update our Custom Value Characteristic.

 ```c
 /**@brief Function for updating the custom value.